Acton Pruning Services

 Municipal Tree Protection Ordinances & Professional Standards in Acton

-Acton's tree protection ordinances establish permit thresholds for both private (6-8 inches DBH) and public trees, with additional safeguards for heritage or landmark specimens.
-Applications are reviewed by the Building Department and may require coordination with the Planning Board, especially in Historic Districts.
-Utility companies must be notified for line clearance, and emergency protocols are in place for storm damage.
+Acton's municipal ordinances establish clear thresholds for tree protection, with permits required for work on public trees and private trees over 6-8 inches DBH.
+Heritage and landmark trees receive additional safeguards, and applications are reviewed by the Building Department and Planning Board, often with public notification for significant projects.
+Coordination with utility companies is required for line clearance, and emergency protocols are in place for storm damage.
 Enforcement includes violation reporting, correction timelines, and appeal processes.
-Commercial contractors must carry 1M minimum general liability insurance, workers compensation, and professional liability coverage.
-Municipal contracts may require bonding and proof of ISA certification.
+Commercial contractors must carry a minimum of 1M in general liability insurance, workers compensation, and professional liability coverage, with bonding required for municipal contracts.

 Town of Acton Building Department